Xh4lis/faas-sim/guides/master.md

 - Model-level energy consumption for state-of-the-art DNNs
 - Application-level measurements for end-to-end scenarios

-This data shows that:

-- GPUs typically reduce energy consumption by 49-79% compared to CPUs
-- Different kernels have vastly different energy impacts
-- convolutional operations account for ~79% of energy on CPUs, ~78% on GPUs

 ### Energy Data Sources

 To implement accurate energy modeling, we can use data from: